hashicorp/packer-plugin-proxmox/README.md

 The `Proxmox` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
 For the full list of available features for this plugin see [docs](docs).

+> **Note**
+>
+> Releases prior to v1.1.0 were incorrectly registered as `proxmox-promox-iso` and `proxmox-proxmox-clone`.
+> You are encouraged to upgrade any locally installed version of this plugin to v1.1.0.
+Refer to [Plugin loading issue](https://github.com/hashicorp/packer-plugin-proxmox/issues/119) for more details.

 ## Installation

 ### Using pre-built releases